Kleisss1/automatic_imposter_generation/README.md

 ## Some considerations:

    1. It will add the imposter suffix to every **VARIANT_MESH** model line.
 If you don't want imposters to appear in any certain part of a VMD, either edit the code or contact me and we can figure it out.
-   2. It is not flawless.
-Please, check the output everytime you run this tool as sometimes it may not work.
-Don't ask me why.
+   2. It might not flawless.
+Please, check the output everytime you run this tool.
    3. The script **REQUIRES the python dependencies**.
 Please download it here: https://www.python.org/downloads/ (Important, when installing Python, select "Add Python to PATH".
 Check custom installation if you want to do anything specific, if not, click install now.)
    4. The script is launched via a .bat file.
 I will make a shinier interface in the future.
    5. This was designed for **Attila: TW** but I struggle to see it not working for other games.
 Any errors or incompatibilities please contact me.